 The policies in this section are universal and apply to all areas in Grove Park where development is to take place.
 They especially apply to Areas of Special Local Character, to the Neighbourhood Centre Regeneration Area and to site specific area policies set out in the Site Allocations in Section 15.

 The GPNP contains the following Built Environment Policies:

-- Policy BE1: Extensions and Alterations to Existing Buildings. - Policy BE2: Human-centric and Biophilic-led Design of New Development.
+- Policy BE1: Extensions and Alterations to Existing Buildings. - Policy BE2: Design of New Development.

 Policy BE1: Extensions and Alterations to Existing Buildings